mishoo/UglifyJS/README.md

 ![logo](http://trigen.pro/colalogo.png)

 ColaScript is a language that compiles in JavaScript.
 This language is similar to Dart, CoffeeScript, Python and PHP, with some original ideas.
 Compiler based on [UglifyJS2](https://github.com/mishoo/UglifyJS2).
-The compiler is in development now.
 You can play with language [here](http://develop.trigen.pro/cola/).

 Installation